pp4rs/2019-foundations-uzh/docs/about.md

 ### Julian Langer

 [Julian](http://julianlanger.github.io) is a Doctoral Candidate in the Department of Economics.
 His research interests lie in economic history and applied econometrics.
 Julian is a co-founder of PP4RS, previously teaching in 2016 and 2017.

+# Previous Editions

+Links to previous editions of PP4RS courses can be found [here](http://pp4rs.github.io/editions).